Battle of Kidal (2014): Prime Minister's visit and hostage-taking

 On 17 May, in Kidal, the Prime Minister convoy's was attacked in the streets of the city.
 As a result, the Prime Minister condemned the violence as "...a declaration of war" and promised an "...appropriate response."

 On 18 May, following the capture of areas of the governorate by the MNLA, 1500 Malian soldiers arrived in the city.
 During the capture of this government building, the MNLA captured around 30 officials but they were released soon after.

 Malian army offensive

 On 21 May, the Malian army launched an offensive to retake the city.
 The fighting lasted five hours after the military camp number 1 was captured by the MNLA.
 After the fighting, the Malian soldiers fled towards Gao, others fled to the military camp number 2, held by the French troops and Minusma.
 50 Malian soldiers were killed and 40 wounded in the fighting.

 According to MNLA, they seized "...50 brand new 4 x 4 vehicles," 12 armored vehicles and tons of ammunition and weapons.

+On October 2, 2023, a column of 800 Malian and Russian forces launched a drone-supported offensive towards Kidal, they captured Anefis on October 7, and the MINUSMA evacuated soon after on October 31, Kidal fell on November 14, 2023.